mzuther/MoccaFaux/README.md

 originally called it **Muckefuck** (pronounced [ˈmʊkəfʊk]).
 This is the colloquial German term for [coffee substitute].

-However, most English speakers would consider this name to contain a certain bad word (which it doesn't).
-I liked the name though, so I changed it to **Mocca faux**, which some believe is the French origin of **Muckefuck**.
+On second thought, English speakers might reason that this name contains a certain "bad" word (it doesn't).
+I liked the name, though, so I changed it to **Mocca faux**, which some believe is the French origin of **Muckefuck**.

 ## Installation